-In addition to tissue damage, oxalates have been shown to inhibit our ability to metabolize carbs as well as impair the ability of our mitochondria to make energy.
-They can even damage DNA,
+In addition to tissue damage, oxalates have been shown to inhibit our ability to metabolize carbs, damage DNA, and cause oxidative stress.

 But I believe a serious issue with oxalates is that they bind with minerals, thereby keeping us from absorbing things like zinc and calcium while simultaneously preventing the excretion of toxic metals like mercury and lead.